Snellville Family Dental

 TMJ Treatment at Snellville Family Dental

 If you’re one of the thousands of people who suffer from TMJ dysfunction or discomfort, it is extremely important to have regular dental visits are more important now than ever if you suffer from TMJ.
-It is known that woman between the ages of 18-44 are at a particularly high risk for this disorder.
-Also people with arthritis also may be more susceptible.
+It is known that women between the ages of 18-44 are at particularly high risk for this disorder.
+Also, people with arthritis also may be more susceptible.